-Heydari’s dissertation examines the Union des étudiants iraniens en France (U.E.I.F.) and its role in transnational activism from the postwar period through the Iranian Revolution of 1979.
-His research demonstrates how politically engaged, secular Iranian students in Paris mobilized human rights discourse to critique the authoritarian rule of Mohammad Reza Pahlavi and to situate their struggle within broader anti-imperialist and decolonial movements.
+My dissertation examines the Union des étudiants iraniens en France (U.E.I.F.) and its role in transnational activism from the postwar period through the 1979 Iranian Revolution.
+It argues that secular Iranian students in Paris mobilized human rights discourse to contest the authoritarian rule of Mohammad Reza Pahlavi and to situate their struggle within anti-imperialist and decolonial currents.

-His broader interests lie in modern European intellectual history, particularly the intersections of political thought, psychoanalysis, and postwar critical theory.
-He engages the writings of Michel Foucault, Jacques Lacan, Jean-François Lyotard, and Étienne Balibar to investigate the relationship between subject formation, discourse, and the crises of liberal modernity.
+Alongside this project, I work in modern European intellectual history, especially the postwar intersections of political thought and psychoanalysis.
+I read figures such as Michel Foucault, Jacques Lacan, Jean-François Lyotard, and Étienne Balibar to think about subject formation and the crises of liberal modernity.

-He also studies critical New Testament scholarship and the history of theology, with a particular interest in the apocalyptic turn in Pauline studies, engaging the work of Martinus C. de Boer, Beverly Roberts Gaventa, and Douglas A. Campbell.
-An ordained deacon in the Presbyterian Church (U.S.A.), he serves at First Presbyterian Church of Ann Arbor.
+I also write in critical New Testament studies and the history of theology, with attention to the apocalyptic turn in Pauline scholarship.
+I learn from the work of Martinus C. de Boer, Beverly Roberts Gaventa, and Douglas A. Campbell.
+I am an ordained deacon in the Presbyterian Church (U.S.A.) and serve at First Presbyterian Church of Ann Arbor.

 Services